-The Company has outstanding claims for federal scientific research and experimental development tax credits [SR&ED tax credits] for the years 2004 through 2010 inclusive, the value of which is approximately \$528,870.
-Since these claims have not been formally approved, the benefit thereof has not been reflected in these consolidated financial statements.
+The Company has filed a formal notice of objection for federal scientific research and experimental development tax credits [SR&ED tax credits] for the year 2009.
+Since this value has yet to be approved, the benefit thereof has not been reflected in these consolidated financial statements.
 The tax credits will be recorded in the period when reasonable assurance of their realization exists.
-The Company has recognized \$64,795 [2010 - \$10,568] as a recovery of expenses during the year for claims for which the tax credits have been realized.
+The Company has recognized \$881,663 [2011 - \$64,795] as a recovery of expenses during the year for claims for which the tax credits have been realized.